 When your dental enamel succumbs to tooth decay, the bacteria can quickly burrow through the layers of your tooth and into your dental pulp.
 When this happens, an abscess can form, leading to a serious and potentially dangerous infection.
 We need to quickly treat this infection to prevent complications that can severely harm you.

 A root canal is a procedure that can save a tooth from requiring extraction.
 If we did not perform this procedure, your tooth might be at risk of being lost.
-By removing all of the infection, and covering the affected tooth with a crown, we can help keep it secure in your mouth.
+By removing all of the infection and covering the affected tooth with a dental crown, we can help keep it secure in your mouth.